processone/rtb/README.md

 - **disconnect_interval**: `pos_integer() | false`

   An interval to wait before forcing disconnect.
+The value is in **seconds**.
+  The default is 600 (10 minutes).
 The next reconnection attempt will be performed according to the value and logic of `reconnect_interval`.

 - **publish_interval**: `pos_integer() | false`